wazo-platform/wazo-doc/source/administration/schedules/schedules.rst

 Schedules are specific time frames that can be defined to open or close a service.
 Within schedules you may specify opening days and hours or close days and hours.

-A default destination as user, voicemenu, group ... can be defined when the schedule is in closed state.
+A default destination as user, group ... can be defined when the schedule is in closed state.

 Schedules can be applied to :